 The mastery of toilet training is an important developmental milestone for children and parents.
 This area of pediatric care presents a critical opportunity for anticipatory guidance; parents need guidance in recognizing signs of readiness, in helping their child achieve the necessary skills, and in addressing problems when they occur [1,2].

 The approach to toilet training and common problems in toilet training are reviewed here.
 The diagnosis and management of enuresis and encopresis are discussed separately.
-(See "Nocturnal enuresis in children: Etiology and evaluation" and "Nocturnal enuresis in children: Management" and "Functional fecal incontinence in infants and children: Definition, clinical manifestations and evaluation" and "Treatment of chronic functional constipation and fecal incontinence in infants and children".)
+(See "Nocturnal enuresis in children: Etiology and evaluation" and "Nocturnal enuresis in children: Management" and "Functional fecal incontinence in infants and children: Definition, clinical manifestations and evaluation" and "Chronic functional constipation and fecal incontinence in infants and children: Treatment".)

 The methods used for toilet-training children in the United States have evolved over the last century.
 In the early 1900s, techniques for toilet training stressed physiologic readiness, involving the child as a passive participant .
 During the 1920s and 1930s, early training and rigid scheduling were recommended .
 A 1929 "Parents" magazine claimed that most healthy babies could be trained by eight weeks of age .
 By the 1940s, pediatric experts, including Dr. Benjamin Spock, began to advocate that parents wait to begin toilet training until they observed signs of developmental readiness in their children.
 They believed that rushed, rigid training would be unsuccessful and lead to behavioral problems .
 In the early 1960s, two major theories on toilet training emerged: the parent-oriented approach, the major contributors for which were Azrin and Foxx; and the child-directed approach, developed by T. Berry Brazelton [1,2,4].